embrace-io/embrace-apple-sdk/README.md

 # Embrace Apple SDK

-> [!WARNING]
-> This SDK is currently in beta and is not yet ready for production use.
-We expect it to be ready for production use
-> in Q1 2024.
+> [!IMPORTANT]
 >
-> We would appreciate any feedback you have on the SDK and the APIs that is provides.
+> We appreciate any feedback you have on the SDK and the APIs that is provides.
 Please open an issue in Github,
-> reach out to your Embrace representative or email us at support@embrace.io with any feedback you have.
+> reach out to your Embrace representative, or email us at support@embrace.io with any feedback you have.

-The Embrace Apple SDK instruments your iOS, iPadOS, tvOS, watchOS* apps to collect observability data.
-This SDK represents a shift from Embrace's previous Apple SDK in that it adopts a more modular approach to instrumentation that supports with the OpenTelemetry standard.
-We have also added features that extend the core OpenTelemetry standard to better support mobile apps.
+The Embrace Apple SDK instruments your iOS, iPadOS, tvOS, visionOS, and watchOS* apps to collect observability data.
+This project represents a shift from the previous Embrace SDK in that it adopts a more modular approach that supports the OpenTelemetry standard.
+We have also added features that extend OpenTelemetry to better support mobile apps.

+More documentation and examples can be found at [docs.embrace.io](https://docs.embrace.io).

 ## Features